damianofalcioni/js-functions-orchestrator/README.md

 ## Logic

-The orchestration graph is defined by a list of `connections` between JS/TS functions, and optionally an initial set of starting functions with user-defined inputs.
+The orchestration graph is defined by a list of `connections` between JS/TS functions, and optionally an initial set of starting functions with user-defined inputs, and an optional list of aliases for reusing the available functions without looping them.
 A single connection can be `from` multiple JS functions `to` multiple JS functions and may include the transformation logic for the outputs of the `from` JS functions to the inputs of the `to` JS functions.
 After the initial execution of all the functions with user-defined inputs, the different connections loop sequentially and each connection starts only when all the `from` JS functions have Promises of results.
 Once awaited, their results are provided to the transformation logic and the results of the transformation are the inputs for the different `to` JS functions, which are then executed.

 In more details the orchestration logic is the following: